elmariachi111/birthday-hackathon/src/data/rules.md

 During lunch time you'll find **sheets of paper** on the tables.
 Put your team's name on it and your own names next to it.
 Make sure we can read it at night.

+#### Find a good hacking idea

+We've put some hacking ideas on the issues page of this website: https://github.com/elmariachi111/birthday-hackathon/issues feel free to add your idea there and directly approach people to build teams around the idea.

 ### Demo your hack at 10pm

 Yep, that's mandatory.
 But don't be shy, this is your chance to put your efforts on display. **Entertain us, show what you've achieved, raise awareness of your idea.** We're not going to record these and you won't believe how proud you'll be when leaving the stage - even if your demo breaks ;)